buchmiet/shookayNET/README.md

-# **Shookay Search Engine NET wrapper v0.5.0**
+# **Shookay Search Engine NET wrapper v0.5.1**

 ## **Overview**
 ShookayNET is net wrapper for Shookay engine.
 Shookay is a open source versatile, high-performance search engine library designed to offer efficient and dynamic search capabilities.
 Shookay NET enables you tyou use shookay with NET objects.
+It can be used for web api where results need to be provided instantly or it can provide results on the go.

 ## **Features**
 - Fast Performance: Optimized with C++ and x64 assembly, Shookay ensures rapid search results even with large datasets.